mirekgab/githubwork/githubwork.md

-## How we work on GitHub
+# How we work on GitHub

+## Starting work with the task.

-1. Go to [our repository](https://github.com/bycza-zagroda/), select backend or frontend and create new fork from main repository
+1. Go to [our repository](https://github.com/bycza-zagroda/), select backend or frontend and create new fork.

 ![create fork](githubworkimages/img001_create_fork.png)